Join Poets for Science

 Jane Hirshfield is the author of eight collections of poetry, most recently The Beauty (Knopf, 2015), long-listed for the National Book Award; Come, Thief; After (shortlisted for England’s T.S.
 Eliot Prize); Given Sugar, Given Salt (finalist for the 2001 National Book Critics Circle Award); The Lives of the Heart; and The October Palace.
 She is also the author of two books of essays, the recent Ten Windows: How Great Poems Transform the World (Knopf, 2015) and the now-classic Nine Gates: Entering the Mind of Poetry (HarperCollins, 1997), and has edited and co-translated four books collecting the work of world poets from the past.

 Hirshfield’s interest in science and the ecological world has long infused her poems.
 She has been artist in residence for both a neuroscience program at UCSF and an experimental forest in Oregon’s Western Cascades.
 Her honors include The Poetry Center Book Award, the California Book Award, and fellowships from the Guggenheim and Rockefeller foundations and the National Endowment for the Arts.
 In 2004, Jane Hirshfield was awarded the 70th Academy Fellowship for distinguished poetic achievement by The Academy of American Poets, an honor previously held by such poets as Robert Frost and Elizabeth Bishop.
 In 2012, she received the Donald Hall-Jane Kenyon Prize in American Poetry, and was elected a Chancellor of the Academy of American Poets.
+She is a member of the American Academy of Arts & Sciences.

 About Traveling Stanzas